Cristiano7988/joker-app/README.md

 # Branches:

-`JOKER-1`: Supports the creation of pages for public access based in the Pages Collection, it creates the menu dynamically;
-`JOKER-2`: Supports the creation of pages for public access based in Templates Collection.
-The menu should be created as a component in Directus api (static);
+## That supports the creation of pages for public access:

+`JOKER-1`: Based in the Pages Collection;\
+`JOKER-2`: Based in Templates Collection.
+Templates collection supports components and props that can be passed to those components;\
+`JOKER-3`: Same as before.
+Templates collection supports modules and props that can be passed to those modules, besides that each module can query for content in other collections, can filter it, read (or to manipulate) the results in a callback function and update the content in the content field for each result of the query;\